Parallel Synthesis for Autoregressive Speech Generation: Related Work

+Besides efficiency and quality, autoregressive and non-autoregressive methods also differ in stability.
+While autoregressive models generally excel in speech quality, they can sometimes experience error propagation, which hampers their stability.
+Error propagation~\cite{wu2018beyond} refers to the phenomenon where errors in earlier predictions can propagate and amplify throughout the generation process, potentially affecting the overall stability of the output.
+On the other hand, non-autoregressive methods, with the ability of parallel synthesis, are not affected by this issue and offer improved stability.
+Though autoregressive models may encounter error propagation in some scenarios, it is worth noting that their overall quality is still better, as mentioned previously.

-In this paper, we propose two new methods for autoregressive vocoders, FAR and BAR.
-Compared with conventional autoregressive models, the proposed model iteratively generates signals of different subbands or bit precisions and predicts samples at all time steps simultaneously.
-The autoregressive characteristic also makes the proposed model outperform the competitive non-autoregressive model in our experiments.
-We also employ a post-filter to sample audio signals from output posteriors and design a training objective based on the characteristics of the proposed methods, which have not been done before.
+This paper proposes two new methods for autoregressive vocoders, FAR and BAR, to increase inference efficiency while preserving high speech quality.
+Compared with conventional autoregressive models, the proposed model generates signals of different subbands or bit precision iteratively and efficiently predicts samples at all time steps in parallel.
+The autoregressive characteristic enables the proposed model to outperform the competitive non-autoregressive models in our experiments.
+At the same time, the parallel generation process mitigates the impact of error propagation, leading to stable performance.
+Additionally, we employ a post-filter to sample audio signals from output posteriors and design a training objective based on the characteristics of the proposed methods, which has not been explored before.
+Besides, the proposed FAR and BAR apply not only to conventional autoregressive methods~\cite{oord2016wavenet, kalchbrenner2018efficient, valin2019lpcnet} but to non-autoregressive vocoders, such as GAN-based~\cite{yamamoto2020parallel, kong2020hifi} and flow-based~\cite{prenger2019waveglow} models.
+For a specific example, one can introduce FAR and BAR to Hifi-GAN to further improve speech quality, leading to similar advantages shown in \cite{morrison2022chunked} but with much higher efficiency.
+We leave combining the proposed efficient autoregressive methods with non-autoregressive models as a potential future work.